 This example shows how to get the sensor states from the Implementation namespace, assuming you already know its name.
-For information about getting sensor state by using the standard Interop namespace, see"Monitoring State of All Sensors" on page 38.
+For information about getting sensor state by using the standard Interop namespace, seeMonitor State of All Sensors.

-This pseudocode depends on the pseudocode in "Making a Connection to the CIMOM" on page 16.
+This pseudocode depends on the pseudocode in Make a Connection to the CIMOM.